 I despise the fact that people are being fooled by the banks to pay their mortgage loans off as soon as possible.
 The premise of getting out of debt is being advertised, pushed, and praised everywhere.
-It forces people to use thirteen’s payment in attempt to save money while, in fact, they are losing their cash.
+It forces people to use thirteen’s payment in an attempt to save money while, in fact, they are losing their cash.

 It may sound controversial to your beliefs and your knowledge.
-Isn’t getting out of debt a right thing to do?
+Isn’t getting out of debt the right thing to do?
 Yes, indeed.
 However, this is a “special” kind of debt that I want to discuss again.

-As I reflected it in my previous article, smart couples rather pay the minimum of their mortgage loan than accelerate the payments.
+As I reflected in my previous article, smart couples rather pay the minimum of their mortgage loan than accelerate the payments.
 The whole debate comes to a simple formula:

 Bill and Lori Smith are in their very late fifties.
 Their combined income is $200K.
 They can easily make their monthly mortgage payments of $2,370 on their new house.
-However, Bill has gotten worried about their $363K mortgage balance, and he is thinking about paying extra $1,400 each month in order to save on the total balance and get to the retirement without the debt.
+However, Bill has gotten worried about their $363K mortgage balance, and he is thinking about paying an extra $1,400 each month in order to save on the total balance and get to retirement without the debt.